You know, something else about this, this idea we got to get something done.

 Her name, Hillary Clinton.

-Almost everything about the results, the map, the math, the legislative morass that lies ahead suggests that the former First Lady and Secretary of State would have a better next two years than the party currently guzzling champagne.
+Almost everything about the results, the map, the math, the legislative morass that lies ahead suggests that the former first lady and secretary of state would have a better next two years than the party currently guzzling Champagne.

 That's his reasoning.

-The Republicans are going to be so hated in two years, they're going to be so despised, they're going to make such a mess of things that Hillary is once again going to be seen as the savior because the Republicans are guaranteed to screw everything up, Joseph.
+They're going to make such a mess of things that Hillary is once again going to be seen as the savior because the Republicans are guaranteed to screw everything up, Joseph.

 It's not just, by the way, it's not just Yahoo.

-There's a there's a Reuters story, election results could boost Republican governors and Clinton campaign for 2016.
+Election results could boost Republican governors and Clinton campaign for 2016.

 It's just dreaming.